 The consolidated entity intends to continue its exploration and development activities on its existing projects and to acquire further suitable projects for exploration as opportunities arise.
-The primary focus of the consolidated entity is on the feasibility assessment phase and approvals for the Dartbrook Coal Mine in New South Wales.
+The primary focus of the consolidated entity is on the development and approvals for the Dartbrook Coal Mine in New South Wales.